Close

 However, excessive watching of general entertainment shows, especially those that involve violence, can lead to shorter attention spans, reduced language development, and behavioral issues.

-While TV can be a temporary distraction for kids, it should not be used as a babysitter.
+While screen time can be a temporary distraction for kids, it should not be used as a babysitter.
 Constant exposure to TV can lead to a sedentary lifestyle and hinder a child’s motivation to explore and learn from the real world.

 Not only that, but very young children need face-to-face interactions, physical touch, and stimulation to develop healthy emotional connections and social skills.
 As parents, we should provide our kids with a mix of TV time and time for physical activity, play, and creative expression.